mautic/mautic/README.md

 # GrapesJS Builder with MJML support for Mautic

-this Plugin is still Beta!
+⚠️ This Plugin is still Beta!
 It works great already and we're developing it actively!
-Please use it and report everything inside the "Issues" here in Github.
+Please use it and report everything inside the "Issues" here in Github. ⚠️

 ## Installation in Mautic 3.x